 Features to Look for in a Photo-Sharing Platform

 Private galleries mean that your clients’ photos are not publicly available.
 But they can see the entire gallery.
-What gallery visitors will see depends on what permission you give them.
+And what gallery visitors see depends on what permission you give them.

 Both platforms also offer paid-for digital downloads.

 You can offer discount codes or coupons to promote your site and encourage sales.
 Conveniently, both platforms handle the sales side of things.
-This means you don’t have to worry about accepting credit card payments or similar.
+This means you don’t have to worry about accepting credit cards or other similar payments.

 Pricing and Plans

 Both platforms offer free accounts.
 Of course, these have some limitations.
-Choose the plan that best suits you according to the number (or size) of images used.
-I’ll explain some of the differences in more detail later in this article.
+Choose the plan that best suits you according to the number or size of images used.
+I’ll explain some of the differences in detail later in this article.

 Mobile Gallery Apps

-And the apps for both platforms will display galleries that are optimized for mobile devices.
+And the apps for both platforms display galleries optimized for mobile devices.